wagtail/wagtail/docs/extending/extending_draftail.md

 This is a straightforward React component.
 It does not use JSX since we do not want to have to use a build step for our JavaScript.

-Finally, we register the JS components of our plugin:
+Finally, we register the JS components of our plugin *note this is ran outside of an event listener such as DOMContentLoaded*:

 ```javascript
 window.draftail.registerPlugin({